n3slami/Ef-RAFT/README.md

 * [KITTI](http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=flow)

 ## How to run?
-For training on 2 GPUs run code below.
+For training on 2 GPUs, run the following command.
 Training logs will be written to the `runs` directory, which can be visualized using tensorboard.
 ```Shell
 ./train_standard.sh
 ```

-For running on a single RTX GPU, training can be accelerated using mixed precision.
+For running on a single RTX GPU, training can be accelerated using mixed precision, and can be done with the following command.
 You can expect similiar results in this setting (1 GPU).
 ```Shell
 ./train_mixed.sh
 ```